balder-dev/balder/doc/source/tutorial_guide/03_double_setup.rst

                 |- __init__.py
                 |- setup_features.py

-Similar to :ref:`part 2 <Part 2: Implement Browser Setup>` we first define our new setup with the devices and all imported features.
+Similar to :ref:`part 2 <Part 2: Implement browser setup>` we first define our new setup with the devices and all imported features.
 Again we want to create two devices, one server devices that provides the rest api and one rest client device, that executes the requests with the basic authentication.